 CHR is launching efforts to enhance services for veterans, members of the armed forces and family members who are experiencing mental health and substance use challenges.
 This effort, known as CT First, is part of a new and far-reaching federally funded initiative to expand mental health, substance use and integrated wellness services in the region.
 To learn more, click here or download our program flyer, Veteran Services Veterans flyer 2019.

 Young Adult Community Treatment

 These case management and outreach services for young adults (18-25) support their integration into the community.
-Assistance includes help with establishing a living situation, clinical services and education and/or vocational planning.
-Individuals referred for services come through Department of Mental Health and Addiction Services and are usually youth who have been in residential treatment through the Department of Children and Families, in foster care and/or in the juvenile justice system.
+Assistance includes help with establishing a living situation, clinical services, and education and/or vocational planning.
+Individuals referred for services come through the Department of Mental Health and Addiction Services and are usually youth who have been in residential treatment through the Department of Children and Families, in foster care and/or in the juvenile justice system.

 The “Reach” Warmline is a non-crisis, peer-support telephone service.
 Callers discuss concerns such as boredom, loneliness, fear and anxiety.
 Callers are directed to CHR’s Assessment Center should the need exceed peer communication.
 The “Reach” Warmline operates from 6 p.m. to 10 p.m. seven days a week, 365 days a year.